Agent: Sarah Williams

 Tom’s book How to Win Games and Beat People was published by Random House in the UK and HarperCollins in the US in 2015.
 His wife has stopped playing Scrabble with him because, she claims, Tom is too competitive, and has learnt all the two letter words.
 She also argues, like losing Scrabble players the world over, that it is against the spirit of the game to use words despite not knowing their meaning.
 To which Tom replies - such accusations are terrible qi.

-Tom's new book, a scientific examination of the battle of the sexes, X and Why will be published by Short Books in April 2018.
+Tom's latest book, a scientific examination of the battle of the sexes, X and Why was published by Short Books in April 2018.